tony-rsa/WeThinkCode_Cohort2020/README.md

 # wethinkcode_Cohort2020
-This repository has projects I programmed during my 2 years learner-ship with wethinkcode.
+This repository has projects I coded and submitted as my Course work for wethinkcode.